 For detailed information on the management of chemical burns, see separate Eye Injuries article.

 Traditionally, an eye with a corneal abrasion following an FB was patched for 24 hours in order to relieve pain and protect the cornea.
 However, evidence suggests patching is of no benefit for simple abrasions of <10 mm2 (larger abrasions were not included in this research).
 Many departments no longer advise patching, or suggest a short period of patching only (eg, overnight).
 Patched patients should not drive.

 Prepare two sterile surgical eye pads and adhesive tape.
 Fold one pad in half and place it over the closed eye (it works best with the fold edge up and the curved side pointing down).
 Place the second pad over the first and apply the tape.
 A single pad will not keep the eye shut and will cause more discomfort.

 - Corneal abrasions usually heal well.

-- If they are on the visual axis, there is potential loss of visual acuity due to corneal scarring.
+- If they are on the visual axis, there is potential loss of VA due to corneal scarring.

 - Recurrent corneal abrasion syndrome can occur if the corneal epithelium is disrupted.

-Use of eye protection for hazardous occupations, involving power tools, DIY and UV light exposure.
+This hinges on the use of appropriate eye protection for hazardous occupations, involving power tools, DIY, in sport, and against UV light exposure.